rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 following Swift signal resources adds functionality that indicates whether a user data script completed, and if so, whether it has succeeded or failed.

-The `OS::Heat::SwiftSignal` resource can be used to coordinate resource creation with signals coming from sources that are external or internal to the stack.
+Use the `OS::Heat::SwiftSignal` resource to coordinate resource creation with signals coming from sources that are external or internal to the stack.
 This resource is often used in conjunction with the `OS::Heat::SwiftSignalHandle` resource.

-The `SwiftSignalHandle` resource is used to create a temporary URL that applications and scripts use to send signals.
+Use the `SwiftSignalHandle` resource to create a temporary URL that applications and scripts use to send signals.
 The `SwiftSignal` resource waits for this URL to receive a specified number of `SUCCESS` signals within a specified amount of time.
 The temporary URL is created by using Rackspace Cloud